steelsojka/lodash-decorators/README.md

 ### Polyfills

-This library requires `Map` to be available globally.
-If `Map` is not supported in your environment then use a polyfill.
+This library requires `Map` and `WeakMap` to be available globally.
+If `Map` or `WeakMap` is not supported in your environment then use a polyfill.

 ## Usage